tareq3/cities_of_the_world/README.md

    dart run build_runner watch

    ```
-# Note: "I've included my maps API in the project, so you can run the application on your machine as well."
+# Note: "I've included my map's API key in the project, so you can run the application on your machine as well."